 You can find tea tree oil in the natural section of your grocery store or natural food store, as well as online.
 Some of my favorites:

-- 100% Pure Tea Tree Oil Good ‘N Natural 2 oz Oil (use this with an eye dropper to add to a spray bottle or your favorite shampoo and conditioner; this is the brand in the product photo above so you’ll recognize it)
+- 100% Pure Tea Tree Oil Good ‘N Natural 2 oz Oil Use this with an eye dropper to add to a spray bottle or your favorite shampoo and conditioner.

 Note: Do not ingest tea tree oil or apply it undiluted to any part of your body.
 Some people can be allergic to it, so proceed with caution.
-Start with two drops of tea tree oil per ounce of fluid you are adding it to and test for sensitivity.
+Remember, start with 2 drops of tea tree oil per ounce of fluid you are adding it to and test for sensitivity.
 And, of course, if you have lice, contact your doctor.